 The best months for walking in Cyprus are March to June and September/October.

 Walkers keen to know more about Cyprus and try some walks beyond the scope of this book may like to visit cypruswalks.net.
-This site, run by Mark and Jane who spend much of the year on the island, is updated frequent (at least annually, which is far better than most other “non-professional” websites!).
+This site, run by Mark and Jane who spend much of the year on the island, is updated frequently (at least annually, which is far better than most other “non-professional” websites!).
 They check our Sunflower walks, but they also go further afield.
 And their website makes clear the date when they have last checked a walk, bravo!